 Outside of school I love playing and listening to all kinds of music (I’m a drummer), checking out art, cooking, and getting into the beautiful Washington State out-of-doors.
 I love hanging with my family and friends.
 After seeing some amazing parts of the world, I can say that Seattle is one of my favorite places to be.

 Please come visit me in ASP and let me know how I can help you at the University of Washington!

-Please stop by, and let me know what I can do to help you here at the University of Washington.
+Please feel free to reach out, and let me know what I can do to best support you at the University of Washington!

 Hi!
 My name is Kassandra Franco, I go by Kassy, and I am one of CLUE's FDMs!
 I have lived in Seattle since I was 12, and before that I was in Laoag City, Philippines.
 I am majoring in Informatics, and hope to someday work in designing for digital wellness.
 In my free time, I like to read books, watch Bojack Horseman and/or the Office and/or Friends, and try different foods (my favorite, though is probably Eritrean food, specifically injera, shiro, and hard boiled eggs!).